 Not having sufficient coverage can be a major financial drawback as it could leave you underinsured at the time of claim.
 To make sure that this does not happen, make it a point to mention the actual market value of your property and not a lower price.
 People also get penalized for misinforming or lying to the insurance companies and hence receive a lower claim payout.

 Invest in the right kind of policy

 To optimize benefits from your Home Insurance, it is important that you buy the right plan for yourself.
 For instance, if you are a tenant, opting for a content-only Home Insurance policy might be enough, but the same would not be ideal if you are the homeowner.

 Some buyers also get themselves “add-ons” along with their insurance plans, for increased coverage.
 A “new-for-old” add-on is one such beneficial add-on coverage which is mostly available with comprehensive Home Insurance plans.
 This add-on lets you get all your damaged goods replaced by your insurer instead of reimbursing the claimed amount.
 However, this scheme is only applicable to items which are not older than five years.

 When buying Home Insurance from a General Insurance company in India, you will come across plans with different tenures.
 These may take the form of annual policies or multi-year insurance policies.
 You can either opt for a yearly policy as it will give you the option to reconsider your sum insured every year, or you can choose the long-term, multi-year policy that will get you discounted premium rates.

-Before you buy, it is imperative that you do thorough research on the company’s profile, its reputation and Claim-To-Settlement ratio; this way you can make an informed decision when buying your Home Insurance policy.
+Before you buy, it is imperative that you do thorough research on the company’s profile, its reputation, and the Claim-To-Settlement ratio; this way you can make an informed decision when buying your Home Insurance policy.